 With an Express Pass, adults can cover Universal Studios and Islands of Adventure in one day.
 It will be a busy day, but it is doable!

-For great pictures of the Incredible Hulk Coaster and other attractions on the water at Islands of Adventure, ride the High In The Sky Seuss Trolly Train Ride.
-This slow-moving trolley takes you around Seuss Landing either telling the story of the Sneetches or the ABCs of Dr. Seuss stories.
-This is also a great resting opportunity!
+For great pictures of The Incredible Hulk Coaster and other attractions on the water at Islands of Adventure, ride the High In The Sky Seuss Trolly Train Ride.
+This slow-moving trolley takes you around Seuss Landing, either telling the story of the Sneetches or the ABCs of Dr. Seuss’s stories.
+This is also an excellent resting opportunity!

-Start your day at Universal Studios’ Cafe La Bamba having breakfast with characters from Dora the Explorer, Go Diego Go, SpongeBob SquarePants, and Despicable Me.
+Start your day at Universal Studios’ Cafe La Bamba, having breakfast with characters from Dora the Explorer, Go Diego Go, SpongeBob SquarePants, and Despicable Me.
 Universal’s Superstar Character Breakfast takes place from Thursday to Saturday, 9 to 11 AM.
-The price for adults is $34.99 (plus tax and gratuity) and $20.99 for children 9 and under.
+The price (when this article was written) for adults is $34.99 (plus tax and gratuity) and $20.99 for children nine and under.

 6. Stay On Property

 The Universal Orlando Resort has five on-property hotels: Universal’s Cabana Bay Beach Resort, Loews Sapphire Falls Resort, Loews Royal Pacific Resort, Hard Rock Hotel, and Loews Portofino Bay Hotel.
-Staying on-site comes with a lot of benefits including early admission to the Wizarding World of Harry Potter and Volcano Bay one hour before the park opens, transportation to the theme parks and Universal CityWalk, charging privileges with your room key, complimentary delivery of merchandise purchased throughout the Resort, and character appearances.
+Staying on-site comes with a lot of benefits:

 Receive a free Universal Express Unlimited Pass (up to $149 savings!) when you stay at the Loews Royal Pacific Resort, Hard Rock Hotel, or Loews Portofino Bay Hotel.